-So far in this series, we’ve examined the Chevron’s (CVX) 4Q17 earnings versus its estimates.
-We also analyzed Chevron’s segmental earnings in 4Q17 and discussed CVX’s stock performance after its earnings release on February 2, 2018.
-In this article, we’ll examine the analysts’ ratings for CVX.
+So far in this series, we’ve examined the Chevron’s (CVX) 3Q17 earnings versus its estimates.
+We also analyzed Chevron’s segmental earnings in 3Q17.

 Peers’ analyst ratings

-In the next article, we’ll look at the change in implied volatility in Chevron on its earnings release day.
-We’ll also estimate Chevron’s stock price range for the next seven days after its earnings release.
+In the final part of this series, we’ll look at the change in implied volatility in Chevron on its earnings release day.
+We’ll also estimate Chevron’s stock price range for the next seven days after its earnings.